Madhav-MKNC/Babu-LOHAR/README.md

-# Babu-Lohar: A Slack Bot Powered by Advanced LLM Model for Interacting with Uploaded PDFs
+# Babu-Lohar: A Slack Bot Powered by Advanced LLM Model for Interacting with Uploaded Documents

 ## Introduction
 Babu-Lohar is a versatile Slack Bot that is powered by an advanced Large Language Model (LLM).
 It is designed to interact with your uploaded Documents, extract useful information, and assist in analyzing and managing content.